Crab Orchard Series in Poetry

 The winner will receive a publication contract with Southern Illinois University Press, and will be awarded a $1000 prize.
 The winner will also receive $1500 as an honorarium for a reading at Southern Illinois University at Carbondale.

-SUBMISSION PERIOD / DEADLINE: All entries must submitted online between September 28, 2017 and the end of December 1, 2017 (extended deadline). (entries will be accepted online until 11:59:59 PM (PST) on December 1, 2017 (extended deadline)).
+SUBMISSION PERIOD / DEADLINE: All entries must submitted online between May 11, 2018 and the end of July 31, 2018 (extended online entries will be accepted until 11:59:59 PM (PDT) on July 31, 2018).
 Submittable does now have an editing option so if there is a problem with your manuscript you do not need to withdraw it or submit it again to fix it; just request that we open the manuscript for editing and you can make the needed corrections.
-Please do not make revisions once the submission period has closed since we will begin reading right away; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.
+Please do not make revisions once your work is submitted; the winner will be given an opportunity to work with the series editor before the manuscript is delivered to SIU Press.

 ENTRY FEE: $20.00 per entry (online submissions only through Submittable).
 Entry fees will not be refunded for manuscripts withdrawn by the author.

 PAGE LENGTH: Manuscripts are recommended to be a minimum of 50 pages to a recommended maximum of 100 pages of original poetry (12 pt. type preferred).
 No more than one poem should appear on a page.

 INSTRUCTIONS FOR SUBMISSIONS: All entries should be made online through Submittable.
 The entry fee for each entry is $20.00.
 Payment for submissions must be made online.